siinn/siinn.github.io/projects/medium.md

 <div align="center"><img src="/images/projects/medium/f1_at_k_df.png" width="500px"></div>
 The plot shows that the warm start model performs better than the cold start model by 22%.

+## Web application
+A web application is built to demonstrate the recommender system.
+The web app is built using Python, Flask, Dash, and it is hosted on the AWS.
+Using the date pipeline and the cron job, the model updates itself everyday.
+For faster processing, __PySpark__ is used to handle dataframes in the backend.
+The web application can be found at <a href="http://lightmedium.today">http://lightmedium.today</a>.

 ## Conclusion